ASC Lauds 2018 Student Heritage Award Winners

-Emerging Talent from AFI, Columbia College Chicago, and School of Visual Arts NYC Take Top Honors in 2018 ASC Heritage Awards.
+Emerging talent from AFI, Columbia College Chicago, and School of Visual Arts NYC take top honors in the 2018 ASC Student Heritage Awards.

 The American Society of Cinematographers (ASC) named the 2018 Student Heritage Award winners on the evening of October 13 during a ceremony at the ASC Clubhouse in Hollywood.
 Three student filmmakers were honored for demonstrating exceptional abilities in cinematography based on their submitted work.
 The competition is designed to showcase rising talent and inspire the next generation of filmmakers.